oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

   as per Section 4.13.2 of {{I-D.ietf-oauth-security-topics}}
 * The token endpoint request containing an authorization code no longer contains the `redirect_uri` parameter
+* Authorization servers must support client credentials in the request body

 ## Removal of the OAuth 2.0 Implicit grant